 For people in recovery from addiction, sober life doesn’t have be boring.

-That was the idea Megan Reeves, a treatment advocate at the Recovery Centers of America at Raritan Bay, had when she came up with an event where people of similar backgrounds could come together, be themselves and most importantly have fun.
+That was the idea Megan Reeves, a treatment advisor at the Recovery Centers of America at Raritan Bay, had when she came up with an event where people of similar backgrounds could come together, be themselves and most importantly have fun.

 The organization held the first “Recovery at the Club” last month at Overspray located at 12 Broad St. on Staten Island.
 The Stapleton building, well-known for its graffiti-filled exterior, was the backdrop for the event as patrons enjoyed music, a DJ performance and mock-tails.